microsoft/vscode-languageserver-node/protocol/src/common/proposed.inlayHint.md

 	 * *Note* that edits are expected to change the document so that the inlay
 	 * hint (or its nearest variant) is now part of the document and the inlay
 	 * hint itself is now obsolete.
+	 *
+	 * Depending on the client capability `inlayHint.resolveSupport` clients
+	 * might resolve this property late using the resolve request.
 	 */
 	textEdits?: TextEdit[];

 	/**
 	 * The tooltip text when you hover over this item.
+	 *
+	 * Depending on the client capability `inlayHint.resolveSupport` clients
+	 * might resolve this property late using the resolve request.
 	 */
 	tooltip?: string | MarkupContent;